micmejia/bible-dump/AMPC/Isaiah/Isa 24.md

-And they will be gathered together as prisoners are gathered in a pit _or_ dungeon; they will be shut up in prison, and after many days they will be visited, inspected, _and_ punished _or_ [^b]pardoned.
+And they will be gathered together as prisoners are gathered in a pit _or_ dungeon; they will be shut up in prison, and after many days they will be visited, inspected, _and_ punished _or_ pardoned.